 And I asked if these other artists in the group ever felt like they were one-person-sweatshops, and just didn’t want to do it any more

 sometimes.
-And several of them totally could relate, but several said, “oh come on, that’s a great problem to have!”
+And several of them totally could relate, but several said,

 I literally made ‘sad-face’ upon reading that.